The Portfolio IRR Calculation - Tracks my overall performance!

 The total return for the portfolio is calculated in cell C15 by adding the total returns in each of the Share worksheets by means of the formula:='Share A'!J25+'Share B'!J25+'Share C'!J25.

-Being able to calculate my overall porfolio performance is for me an important piece of information.
-I aim to achieve an average performance over time of 15 per cent or more.
+Being able to calculate my overall portfolio performance is for me an important piece of information.
+I aim to achieve an average performance over time of 12-15 per cent or more.

-This represents on average a three percent or more gain on the stock market accumulation index that has a historical return of about 12 per cent.
+This represents on average a performance that provides up to a three per cent or more gain on my stock market accumulation index that has a historical return of about 12 per cent.

-Your task, after you have adjusted the individual share worksheets and created more of them if required, is to delete the fictitious share data and include the relevant share data relating to your own portfolio.
+Your task, after you have adjusted the individual share worksheets and created more of them if required, is to delete the fictitious share data.